 Impacts on land use from Alternative 2 would be the same as those described for Alternative 1.
-Alternative 2 would have no impacts on land use.
+Alternative 2 would have no significant impacts on land use, including the ability to site new wind farms in the areas below existing or proposed SRs.